 When we think ‘strength training’ a lot of us picture bodybuilder-like gym junkies, lifting weights the size of a small car.
 However, strength training isn’t limited to the use of large and expensive weight machines utilised in gyms.
 In fact, strength and resistance training is so accessible and comes in so many different forms, that you’re sure to find a style that suits you.

 Free weights and resistance bands are highly accessible, but exercises such as yoga, push-ups, planks and squats only require your own body weight.
-Pilates is one of our favourite types of resistance training, with added benefits such as stronger core stability, improved posture, flexibility and lower back pain relief.
+Clinical Exercise is one of our favourite types of resistance training, with added benefits such as stronger core stability, improved posture, flexibility and lower back pain relief.
 If your schedule limits gym time, most of these exercises can be performed at home or on the go.

 If you’re impressed with the benefits of strength and resistance training, ask your Back In Motion physio how you can utilise these exercises in your current lifestyle or fitness regime.